Ask Slashdot: How Do You Best Protect Client Files From Wireless Hacking?

 The big downside, though, is accelerated graphics:

-Two options immediately suggest themselves: (Score:3)
+Two options immediately suggest themselves: (Score:4, Interesting)

 1) Don't set up an access point.
 If you still need an access point, set up a encrypted one (which you should do anyways) and don't give the isolated PC the keys.
 WiFi isn't magic; if there's no place for it to go, it's not going to go anywhere.